JGCRI/pytemplate/README.md

 This is where you write the main code for your model.
 We have include some key modules and tests.
 You should write tests for all your modules as you develop them.

 - pytemplate\model.py (This is your main model class.
 Update all module names as modules are updated)
-- pytemplate\tests\test_package.py (Update tests for all modules as you update them)
 - pytemplate\get_data.py (Update the path to your test data)
 - pytemplate\read_config.py (Used to read a configuration file with model settings)
 - pytemplate\read_data.py (Used to read data files for your model)